 The existing roadway is located within DDOT right-of-way, with minor exceptions.
 These exceptions occur in six short sections along the project corridor where the existing roadway was constructed outside DDOT-owned property.
 These small areas account for a total area of 923 square feet.
-All but one location is located on the east side of the roadway where the northbound lane encroaches on Rock Creek Park.
-The single encroachment on the west side of the roadway occurs where a curve in the southbound lane enters land of a Sovereign Nation (the Republic of Peru).
+All but one location is located on the east side of the roadway where the northbound lane encroaches on NPS-owned property in Rock Creek Park.
+The single encroachment on the west side of the roadway occurs where a curve in the southbound lane enters private property owned by a Sovereign Nation (the Republic of Peru).
 The location of the roadway, outside of the DDOT-owned right-of-way, may be due to inconsistencies in survey bounds that existed when the current Broad Branch Road was constructed or may be the result of previous repaving projects.
-These inconsistencies will be investigated, shared, and resolved in cooperation with the applicable property owners during the design phase of the project.
+This Revised EA would serve to provide the appropriate action needed to correct these inconsistencies, which may include an easement, land transfer, or permit.